RWTH-HPC/sx-aurora-offloading/docs/internal/design.md

 ```

 ## Clang integration
-The compilation pipeline is scheduled by the clang driver (`lang/lib/Driver/`).
+The compilation pipeline is scheduled by the Clang driver (`lang/lib/Driver/`).
 The toolchains for the different architectures can be found in `clang/lib/Driver/ToolChains`.
 For the offloading pipeline, additional compile and link jobs are added to the usual compilation pipeline.
 Those will produce the target image.
 Afterwards the `clang-offload-wrapper` is used to wrap the image into the LLVM bitcode file, so it can be linked into the host binary.